Kerwood/TL-DR-AZ-103-AzureAdministrator-Labs/README.md

 # [TL;DR] AZ-103-AzureAdministrator-Labs
-This is a minified version, without a step by step guide, of the offcial AZ-103 Labs from https://microsoftlearning.github.io/AZ-103-MicrosoftAzureAdministrator/
+This is a minified version, without the step by step guide, of the offcial AZ-103 Labs from https://microsoftlearning.github.io/AZ-103-MicrosoftAzureAdministrator/

 You can find the original documentation here https://github.com/MicrosoftLearning/AZ-103-MicrosoftAzureAdministrator